 "Fair Chase" means that an animal is hunted in a sportsmanlike and lawful manner and is not pursued or harassed with or from any mechanical means of transportation.
 It also includes the reverence and respect due such fine game animals in their taking.

-Kodiak Island Hunts - My guide areas on Kodiak Island are located approximately 90 air miles southwest of Kodiak, in the Red Lake Area and the Karluk Lake area.
-These are hands down two of the top areas on Kodiak Island.
+Kodiak Island Hunts - My guide areas on Kodiak Island are located approximately 90 air miles southwest of Kodiak, in the Red Lake and Karluk Lake areas.
+These are two of the premier areas on Kodiak Island.
 There are no roads or airstrips in my guide area.
-The only way to reach my hunting camps is by float plane via the city of Kodiak.
+The only access is by float plane via the city of Kodiak.
 This is the home to the great Alaskan Kodiak Brown Bear, Mt.
-Goat, and Sitka Black Tail Deer, and wild Reindeer.
+Goat, Sitka Black Tail Deer, and wild Reindeer.
 All hunts conducted on the Kodiak National wildlife Refuge and are guide exclusive areas.

 Alaska Range Hunts- My camps are located on the north slope of the Alaska Range, in the Kuskokwim River Drainage, approximately 160 air miles north of Anchorage.
 We are in the Heart of the Alaskan Range.
 Here we can hunt Moose, Caribou, Grizzly Bear, Dall Sheep, and Black Bear

 Chugach Range Hunts - Here in the Chugach Range we hunt for Mt.
 Goat, and Dall Sheep.
 These are draw hunts only.
 Mountain Goat are also hunted on Kodiak Island.

-The semi-permanent camps will be warm, spacious wall tents, eight man Cabela's tents, and Arctic Oven tents, or log cabins where available.
-Mountain tents will be used for spiking out in remote areas, only if the size animal you desire can't be found within easy walking distance of the main camps.
+The semi-permanent camps will be heated and spacious eight man Cabela's tents, Arctic Oven tents, or log cabins where available.
+Mountain tents will be used for spiking out in remote areas.

-Kodiak Island - Transportation to my guide area is via DeHaviland Beaver, Cessna 206, or Gruman Wiedgon all float planes from the city of Kodiak.
+Kodiak Island - Transportation to my guide areas are via de Havilland Beaver, Cessna 206, or Grumman Widgeon, which are all float planes from the city of Kodiak.
 I will make all arrangements for this flight.
 The hunter will be responsible for paying for his own transportation round trip from Kodiak to camp.